Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/PCB_Design/External_Memory_Pre_Planning_EMPP/README.md

 ## Quantity Selection

 1. Choose the desired datarate for any LPDDR4 interfaces.
-NOTE: Some banks in some devices do not support the fastest datarates.
+***Note***: Some banks in some devices do not support the fastest datarates.
 2. For LPDDR4 1x32 or LPDDR4 2x32 interfaces, check this box when the pin-efficient pinout is desired.
 3. Manually type in the desired quantity for each interface.
-Press ENTER after typing each quantity or click elsewhere on the sheet.
+Press **Enter** after typing each quantity or click elsewhere on the sheet.
 4. OPTIONAL:   Check this box to run the placement routine now and after each quantity change.

-NOTE:   Keeping this checked slows down the placement results.
+  ***Note***:   Keeping this checked slows down the placement results.

 5. After each quantity change, the devices are listed in the order in which the quantities specified can be supported.
 If selected quantities cannot fit in a device, the primary reason why is listed.

 ![Quantity](images/quantity_results.png)

 ## Placement Routine

 If the **Run Placement** box was checked in step 4 above, a placement routine is run to show where each chosen interface is placed in each Versal device that can support the number of interfaces.

-NOTE:  As mentioned above, the placement routine takes some time, so only check the **Run Placement** button after all desired interface quantities have been selected.
+***Note***:  As mentioned above, the placement routine takes some time, so only check the **Run Placement** button after all desired interface quantities have been selected.

-The placements shown are approximate and for illustration purposes only to show how the interfaces might be placed by the Vivado® software.
+The placements shown are approximate and for illustration purposes only to show how the interfaces might be placed by the AMD Vivado&trade; software.
 Do not rely on this placement for any purpose other than a general approximation.

 ![Placement](images/placement.png)